-Tamoxifen is a hormonal therapy drug used
+Tamoxifen is a hormonal therapy drug used:

-- to treat breast cancer
+- to treat [secondary breast cancer]

-Tamoxifen is also used to:
+Tamoxifen is also sometimes used to:

 - treat other types of cancer